Wireless Dynamics Sensor System (WDSS, discontinued)

 Response time: 0.5 second

--Calibrate not normally needed or advised.
+Calibrate this sensor?
+No, calibration of this sensor is not normally needed or advised.
 The sensor is set to the stored calibration before shipping.
 See Specifications and User Guide for detailed calibration information.